yeegorski/krakow_air_pollution/README.md

 **Heatmap of the feature correlation matrix**
 Some features show high correlation -- I will remove those for the linear model to avoid multicollinearity.

+## Model Building

+I split the data into train and test sets with a test size of 20%.

+I tried linear regression and random forest models and evaluated them using .score() method, which shows the model accuracy.

+Multiple Linear Regression – baseline for the model.
+Random Forest – given data's sparsity, I thought that this would be the right choice.

+## Model Performance

+The Random Forest model outperformed the Linear Regression on the test set.

+Random Forest : accuracy score = 0.6976
+Linear Regression: accuracy score = 0.4305

+## Model Deployment

+In this step, I saved ("pickled") the model and wrote a python module.
+It can be called along with a list of weather data and date and return an estimated air pollution level (PM2.5).
+Data needed for the model:
+* temperature
+* humidity
+*	pressure
+*	windSpeed
+*	visibility
+*	windBearing
+*	date and time
+I stick to this set of features, as they are easily accessible in any weather application.
+A random forest model with ozone levels produced a little higher accuracy, but I opted for the model's usability and dropped the feature.